DennisTsar/RU-SIRS/README.md

 The project is divided into 3 modules:

 - `common` - Contains shared code between the JVM and JS targets
-- `local` - Contains the JVM target, which was used to scrape and parse the data from the SIRS website
+- `data` - Contains the JVM target, which was used to scrape and parse the data from the SIRS website
 - `site` - Contains the JS target, which is the website UI

 See the individual READMEs for more details.

-All the scraped data is available in the `local/json-data` directory, with `data-9-by-prof` and `extra-data` being actively used.

 Note that the project also contains two automated GitHub Actions: